Skip to main content

 Are you tired of bouncing between the Databricks workspace UI and your local editor, copying changes by hand, and pretending that counts as a workflow?
 Well now there's dbx-sync.

-dbx-sync keeps a single Databricks workspace folder and a single local directory in sync so you can work with your favorite tools and still stay aligned with what is running in Databricks.
+dbx-sync keeps a Databricks workspace folder or file and a local directory or file in sync so you can work with your favorite tools and still stay aligned with what is running in Databricks.

 Build locally, run in Databricks, tweak it there, then jump back to local coding.
 Skip the usual copy-paste ritual or one-way imports to weird folders.